tkugimot/SoftwareEngineerChallenge/task2/README.md

 <br></br>
 ### Kafka
-Persistent store and streaming pipe.
+For persistent store and streaming pipe.
 Kafka can stream data continuously from a source.
 Aggregating all logs on Kafka and send it to Spark Streaming.

 It must store data for 1 year in case of bugs in the processing logic.